rockdaboot/wget2/docs/wget2_manual.md

 * -x, --force-directories

   The opposite of -nd---create a hierarchy of directories, even if one would not have been created otherwise.
+E.g.
-E.g. wget2 -x http://fly.srk.fer.hr/robots.txt will save the downloaded file to fly.srk.fer.hr/robots.txt.
+  `wget2 -x https://example.com/robots.txt` will save the downloaded file to `example.com/robots.txt`.

 * -nH, --no-host-directories

   Disable generation of host-prefixed directories.
-By default, invoking Wget2 with -r http://fly.srk.fer.hr/ will create a structure of directories beginning with fly.srk.fer.hr/.
+By default, invoking Wget2 with `-r https://example.com/` will create a structure of directories beginning with `example.com/`.
 This option disables such behavior.

 * --protocol-directories

   Use the protocol name as a directory component of local file names.
-For example, with this option, wget2 -r http://host will save to http/host/... rather than just to host/....
+For example, with this option, `wget2 -r https://example.com` will save to `https/example.com/...` rather than just to `example.com/...`.

 * --cut-dirs=number

-  Ignore number directory components.
+  Ignore a number of directory components.
 This is useful for getting a fine-grained control over the directory where recursive retrieval will be saved.

-  Take, for example, the directory at ftp://ftp.xemacs.org/pub/xemacs/.
-If you retrieve it with -r, it will be saved locally under ftp.xemacs.org/pub/xemacs/.
-While the -nH option can remove the ftp.xemacs.org/ part, you are still stuck with pub/xemacs.
-This is where --cut-dirs comes in handy; it makes Wget2 not "see" number remote directory components.
-Here are several examples of how --cut-dirs option works.
+  Take, for example, the directory at https://example.com/pub/sub/.
+If you retrieve it with `-r`, it will be saved locally under `example.com/pub/sub/`.
+While the `-nH` option can remove the `example.com/` part, you are still stuck with `pub/sub/`.
+This is where `--cut-dirs` comes in handy; it makes Wget2 not "see" a number of remote directory components.
+Here are several examples of how `--cut-dirs` option works.
   ```
-     No options        -> ftp.xemacs.org/pub/xemacs/
+     No options        -> example.com/pub/sub/
+     --cut-dirs=1      -> example.com/sub/
+     --cut-dirs=2      -> example.com/
-     -nH               -> pub/xemacs/
+     -nH               -> pub/sub/
-     -nH --cut-dirs=1  -> xemacs/
+     -nH --cut-dirs=1  -> sub/
      -nH --cut-dirs=2  -> .

-     --cut-dirs=1      -> ftp.xemacs.org/xemacs/
-     ...
   ```
-  If you just want to get rid of the directory structure, this option is similar to a combination of -nd and -P.
+  If you just want to get rid of the directory structure, this option is similar to a combination of `-nd` and `-P`.
-  However, unlike -nd, --cut-dirs does not lose with subdirectories---for instance, with -nH --cut-dirs=1, a beta/ subdirectory will be placed to xemacs/beta, as one would expect.
+  However, unlike `-nd`, `--cut-dirs` does not lose with subdirectories.
+For instance, with `-nH --cut-dirs=1`, a `beta/` subdirectory will be placed to `sub/beta/`, as one would expect.

 * -P prefix, --directory-prefix=prefix